calband/calchart/README.txt

 3524585: Rotate in omniview with q causes it to go upside-down
 3524583: Fix camera angel 3.
 3524582: Adjust picture should be easier, seems to have issues.
+3538572: tempo is 10 in Viewer on windows

 feature:
 3524594: add error as toolbars.